wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/01-child-themes.md

 Then, switch to the Code Editor view, copy the code, and paste it into the child theme `footer.html` file.

 With the child theme active, the changes you made to the `footer.html` file in the child theme will be applied, and the footer will be displayed as you want it to be.

+It's worth noting that a child theme can extend practically every part of it's parent theme, not just templates.
+You can extend template parts, patterns, styles, even custom theme functionality via a child theme.

 ## Using Create Block Theme